 To keep your followers engaged, make sure to comment on other people’s content, as well as reply to direct messages or comments.

-It can be hard to grow your social media following, but with a little time, effort and patience it can be done.
+It can be hard to grow your social media following, but with a little time, effort, and patience it can be done.

 Proven ways of making money from a blog

-So, we’ve already shared a tonne of information with you about building your social media, finding your niche and how to have the right mindset for actually making money from your blog.
+So, we’ve already shared a tonne of information with you about building your social media, finding your niche, and how to have the right mindset for actually making money from your blog.

 But how are people actually bringing in money?

-The below list are proven ways people make money from their blogging business.
+The below list is proven ways people make money from their blogging business.
 We’re going to dive deeper into each one to give you a real insight into how to use each method for your own venture.